Skipton: Economy

 One of the town's larger employers is Skipton Building Society, with its subsidiary companies.

 Chocolatier Whitakers, based in the town, was established in 1889 in nearby Cross Hills.
 Ida Whitaker began making chocolates there in 1903, taught by the wife of the vicar of Kildwick.

-Culture and community
+Culture

 In 2014, The Sunday Times judged Skipton as the 'best place to live' in Britain.
 In 2017, an annual study of the nation's happiness and wellbeing by the ONS found Craven – which includes the town of Skipton – reported the highest levels of happiness and life satisfaction and the lowest levels of anxiety among residents.
 In 2018, the town was again listed in The Sunday Times, in their report on the 'Best Places to Live' in northern England.
 Additionally, the town was twice listed in the UK's top ten happiest places to live in Rightmove's 'Happy at Home Index' in 2020 and 2023.
 In 2024, the town was again judged by The Sunday Times as one of the best places to live in the UK.